shmuhammadd/semrel-pipeline/README.md

 | this is sentence3. \\n this is sentence4. | 2   |
 | this is sentence5. \\n this is sentence6. | 3   |

--   `'annotation_to_eval.csv'` -- containing the sentence pairs (listed by IDs) and their best-pair and worst-pair annotations.
+-   `'data/annotation_to_eval.tsv'` -- containing the sentence pairs (listed by IDs) and their best-pair and worst-pair annotations.
 E.g.

 | Item1 | Item2 | Item3 | Item4 | BestItem | WorstItem |
 |-------|-------|-------|-------|----------|-----------|